Not Up to You

 “Finalmente!” he said.
 “You finally got a television!”

-Fortunately, over time, people began to pay more attention to my dog Mocha than to my home entertainment preferences.
-I still wasn’t a local, but I began to settle into a routine.
+Fortunately, over time, people in my new neighborhood began to pay more attention to my dog Mocha than to my home entertainment preferences.
+I was still an outsider, but I began to settle into a routine.

 Every morning, I’d run errands while walking Mocha: first the coffee bar, followed by one or two stops -- maybe the supermarket, butcher, dry cleaner, fruit seller, bookshop, bakery, or pet store.
 Then I’d usually have another coffee.